ysaito2/blog/about.markdown

 &nbsp;
 ### engineering

 This century will be remembered as the first century when humanity set out to colonize space.
 I want to design/manufacture technologies to enable millions to live, work, and raise their families outside of our planet.
-I believe we need to follow the trajectory of the last two decades by tackling the impossible by creating technologies, companies, and even industries.
+I believe we need to follow the trajectory of the last two centuries by tackling the impossible by creating technologies, companies, and even industries.

 &nbsp;
 ### science